About This Project

-Samuel Oldknow was a remarkable man – starting life as a draper’s apprentice he created an industrial empire which changed the landscape around Marple and Mellor forever.
+Samuel Oldknow was a remarkable man – starting out as a draper’s apprentice, he went on to create an industrial empire that changed the landscape around Marple and Mellor forever.

-Canal & River Trust released a competitive tender for a company to help with revealing this extraordinary landscape and interpreting it for the visitors.
-Landmark were delighted to be awarded the tender and worked with Canal & River Trust and other stakeholders to bring the whole project to life.
+The Canal & River Trust released a competitive tender for a company to help with revealing this extraordinary landscape and interpreting it for the visitors.
+Landmark was delighted to be awarded the tender and worked with the Canal & River Trust and other stakeholders to bring the whole project to life.

-Lecterns carrying ‘HardRok’ panels with a 10 year anti-fade guarantee present the interpretation attractively, with oak fingerpost and waymarker signage forming the wayfinding.
-The addition of etched zinc rubbing roundels to the waymarker posts add an engaging feature for young visitors!
-There are further phases to the project including more lecterns and we will add photos as this most fascinating of places gradually unfolds.
+Lecterns carrying ‘HardRok’ panels with a 10-year anti-fade guarantee present the interpretation attractively, with oak fingerpost and waymarker signage forming the wayfinding.
+The addition of etched zinc rubbing roundels to the waymarker posts adds an engaging feature for young visitors!
+There are further phases to the project including more lecterns, and we will add photos as this most fascinating of projects gradually unfolds.

 Signage was carefully designed to link the parks together and provide cohesion to quite an extensive linear trail, and key destinations appear as stations in an iconic mapping style.

 Landmark has installed a range of beautiful timber signage including fingerpost signs, lecterns and waymarker posts at this very versatile spot.
 FSC or GiB English oak was used throughout, and overall it was a very pleasing project.